ardeora-cmu/Project5/README.md

 Create a new jar file called temperature.jar.
 It will include all of the classes found in temperature_classes.
 Note the "." at the end of the line.
 The dot is important here.
 It refers to the current directory.
 Note too that temperature_classes must be a subdirectory of the current directory.
 This is standard Linux.

+In the jar (Java Archive) command, the "c" switch means to create a new archive.
+The "v" switch means to produce verbose output.
+The "f" switch means that the file name is being provided.
+In this case, it is "temperature.jar".

+Again, note the dot at the end of the line.

 ```
 jar -cvf temperature.jar -C  temperature_classes/  .